cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

     }
 ```

 This time if you use your browser to request the `/transactionalRollback` end-point you will be informed that an Exception occurred and that rollback was driven.
-If you browse the TSQ again...what do you see?
-A second entry? ..but wasn't it supposed to rollback the write?
-Well yes, but of course we haven't yet installed the TSMODEL definition into CICS in order to designate the TSQ as recoverable.
-You could go ahead and do that now if you wish (although you may wish to hold off doing so yet).
-Use CEBR to PURGE (delete) the TSQ so that the TSMODEL will subsequently take effect, run the two browser requests again and observe that only one of the TSQ entries is preserved.
+If you browse the TSQ again, and see a second entry  this is because we haven't yet installed the TSMODEL definition into CICS in order to designate the TSQ as recoverable.
+You can go ahead and do that now if you wish (although you may wish to hold off doing so yet).
+You can use the `CEBR` transaction first to PURGE (delete) the TSQ so that the TSMODEL will subsequently take effect, run the two browser requests again and observe that only one of the TSQ entries is preserved.

-If you do hold off installing the TSMODEL however, you can run the rest of this tutorial proving that code is executed and that TSQ entries are written, then install the TSMODEL, purge the TSQ, re-run the examples and observe the differences when rollback takes effect.
+If you do hold off installing the TSMODEL, you can run the rest of this tutorial proving that code is executed and that TSQ entries are written, then install the TSMODEL, purge the TSQ, re-run the examples and observe the differences when rollback takes effect.

-## Step 5 : Springs Transaction Template for Bean Managed Transactions
+## Step 5 : Spring's TransactionTemplate for Bean Managed Transactions

-We will now create a class to use Spring's TransactionTemplate interface for a Bean Managed Transaction.
+We will now create a class to use Spring's `TransactionTemplate` interface for a Bean Managed Transaction.
 This will use Spring Boot's programmatic approach to managing transactions.
-The following snippet shows Spring's PlatformTransactionManager and TransactionTemplate classes being set-up and called ready to take the contents of our transactional code.
+The following snippet shows Spring's `PlatformTransactionManager` and `TransactionTemplate` classes being set-up and called ready to take the contents of our transactional code.

 ```java